Why Am I Getting Multiple Toll Bills?

 WHO IS MSB?

-Municipal Services Bureau is a private corporation that processes Pay By Mail toll bills for the Mobility Authority.
-The Mobility Authority has transitioned to a new provider that will process all transactions as of November 18, 2018.
+Municipal Services Bureau is a private corporation that processed Pay By Mail toll bills for the Mobility Authority.
+The Mobility Authority has transitioned to a new provider that process all transactions as of November 18, 2018.

 WHO IS COFIROUTE?